clarklindeveloper/notes/angular - ultimateangular - advanced.md

 * we add a second argument to the form group, which is an object which we can pass in validator or asyncvalidator
 * here our example we use .some() which returns a boolean and we can use this to check if the one thing is in the other array and it iterates through all items,
 * note the validator returns false if the item is already in the array which returns {stockExists: true}
+* add stock selector component is the wrapping component which includes the selector and stock
+* we bind to `[disabled]="stockExists"`

 <!-- stock-inventory.component -->
 ```ts